amzn/multimodal-affinities/README.md

 \* A pretrained font embedder is available at `/models/resnet_font_classifier.pth`

-\*\* A small sample dataset is available at `/datasets/fonts` (the full synthetic dataset is 20GB).
+\*\* A small sample dataset is available at `/datasets/fonts` (the full synthetic dataset is 20GB and excluded from this release).

 ## Inference